michaelhyunk/acmeair-api/README.md

 - For Booking and BookingRequestDto, passengerId is immutable and only flightId is editable
 - Seat-level tracking is not implemented.
 Each booking assumes 1-to-1 relationship between a passenger and a seat, only total seat availability is checked
 - A `Seat` model was intentionally omitted to keep domain lightweight.
 This can be introduced later if seat selection, multiple seat bookings become relevant
-- Because filters with other UUIDs like passengerId, or flightId was not specified, did not fully consider DB relationship.
-Instead focused on domain logic and structural differences vs .NET
+- Filtering by secondary identifiers such as `passengerId` or `flightId` was not part of the requirements.
+As a result, no endpoint-level filters or relational constraints were implemented.
+The focus remained on core domain logic rather than full query capability or relational modeling
-- Booking status is `CONFIRMED` by default, and is `CANCELLED` when cancelled
+- Each booking is created with a status of `CONFIRMED` by default.
+The status transitions to `CANCELLED` when the booking is cancelled.
+No other intermediate statuses (e.g., `PENDING`, `EXPIRED`) are currently defined
 - Data is stored entirely in memory as per requirement
 - No authentication or authorization included
 - Passenger IDs are UUIDs with no additional validation